WEBSITE UPDATED Tuesday June 22, 2022

 Foam is caused when air bubbles through livewell water containing protein (mucus).
 More mucus causes more foam.
 Eliminate the stressors, correct the poor water quality and the foam disappears.

 Low oxygen stress (suffocation) is the deadliest, most serious stressor for captive wild bait fish and mature game fish being transported in livewells and bait tanks.
 Oxygen deprivation causes brain and central nervous system damage and kills fish in minutes.

-1. Detergents are cosmetic, mask poor water quality and make foam disappear, makes pore quality livewell water look better.
+1. Detergents are for cosmetic purposes maskig poor water quality making foam disappear, makes pore quality livewell water look better.
 That’s all.

 2. Detergents cause the foam bubbles to burst at the water surface improve gas diffusion into water and aeration at the surface of the water.
 The gas molecules (oxygen and CO2) have less distance to travel into and out of livewell water when there is no foam on the surface that obstructs and retards ambient air diffusion into the water.

-Transporting live healthy bait and game fish in livewell and bait tanks is the goal.
+Transporting live healthy bait and game fish in livewell and bait tanks for extended periods of time is the goal.